signalwire/examples/Video/Interactive-Live-Streaming/README.md

 SPACE_URL=<signalwire-space-url>.signalwire.com
 ```

-Then install the dependencies with `yarn` and run the server and the client with `yarn start`.
+Then install the dependencies with `npm install` and run the server and the client with `npm run start`.